openmiko/openmiko/doc/development.md

 # Development

+Ensure you have the git submodules pulled with `git submodule update --init --recursive`.

-To setup the development environment run `docker-compose up -d` to automatically pull down a container with buildroot.
+To start the development environment run `docker-compose up -d` to automatically pull down a container with buildroot.

 You can also run `docker pull openmiko/openmiko:latest` to get the latest container.

 The container image is about 8GB.
 The reason for this is because the artifacts are all baked in.
 This reduces the amount of time needed to get up and running.